gerald4/wow_achemy_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Machine Learning
+role: Postdoctoral Researcher in Machine Learning

 # Organizations/Affiliations to show in About widget
 organizations: